 Student and Family Pre-Matriculation Factors

-For the past four years, the OVPUA has conducted research using institutional data incorporating the broadest range of factors to answer some of the campus’ most critical questions.
+For the past five years, OVPUA researchers have used institutional data incorporating the broadest range of factors to answer some of the campus’ most critical questions.
 What factors contribute to retention and graduation rates?
 Which students might benefit most from support services?
 What can we do to increase student retention and graduation?
-More specifically, our initial multivariate analyses examined the role of student/family background (e.g., age, gender, ethnicity/race, parent education, parent income) and pre-matriculation academic factors (e.g., high school GPA, test scores, AP credits earned) on three indicators of student success in college (first term GPA, first-to-second year retention, and six-year graduation).
-After controlling for student and family background factors, high school GPA and AP credits earned were found to be the most important predictors of student success in college across all three measures of success.
-This project was funded in part by an anonymous foundation grant.
+More specifically, our initial multivariate analyses examined the role of student/family background (e.g., age, gender, ethnicity/race, parent education, parent income) and pre-matriculation academic factors (e.g., high school GPA, test scores, AP credits earned) on indicators of student success in college (e.g., first term GPA, first-to-second year retention, and six-year graduation).
+After controlling for student and family background factors, high school GPA and AP credits earned were found to be the most important predictors of student success in college.

 High School Factors